voxsim/badook/README.md

 reporting
 guide](http://phantomjs.org/crash-reporting.html) and file
 a bug against PhantomJS.
-Feel free to also file a bug against Poltergeist in case there are workarounds that can be implemented within Poltergeist.
-Also, if lots of Poltergeist users are experiencing the same crash then fixing it will move up the priority list.
+Feel free to also file a bug against Badook in case there are workarounds that can be implemented within Badook.
+Also, if lots of Badook users are experiencing the same crash then fixing it will move up the priority list.

 If your crash is sporadic, there is less that can be done.
 Often these